 Top 15 Most Celebrated Holidays In Order

-Top 15 Most Celebrated Holidays In Order are Christmas, New Year, Diwali, and Bodhi Day among others.
-We are going to discuss here best family holidays in the world are ranked in order from January to December.
+Top 15 Most Celebrated Holidays are Christmas, New Year, Diwali, and 12 more.
+The best family holidays in the world are ranked in order from January to December.

-However, there are several holidays that started locally but became famous in multiple societies or nations.
+Several holidays started locally but became famous in multiple societies or nations.
 Here are some of the most popular festivals and holidays.

 Ramadan and Eid al-Fitr is a holiday celebrated by Muslim people.

 Eid al-Fitr is a month-long festival celebrated by Muslim devotees in the Islamic lunar month of Ramadan.
 The holiday is based on the citing of the moon by the Islamic religious authorities.

 In 2022, Eid al-Fitr was celebrated on May 1 and 2, depending on the country's geography.
 In 2023, the festival will be celebrated on April 21 and 22, depending on the location.

 Eid al-Fitr marks the end of a month-long dawn-to-dusk fasting by Islam followers.

 Every year, Muslim devotees practice month-long fasting, during which they refrain from eating or drinking water from sunrise to sunset.
 However, they can enjoy delicacies at night.

 In Arabic and Muslim countries, streets are often filled with charity food stands for the people during Ramadan.